presidentbeef/brakeman-jenkins-plugin/README.md

     mvn hpi:run

-This starts up a copy of Hudson with the Brakeman plugin installed.
+This starts up a copy of Jenkins with the Brakeman plugin installed.
+This is not necessary if you just want to install the plugin.

 ## Build